 Typically, there will not be a court reporter in attendance at the hearing.
 The cost associated with a court reporter and the production of a transcript is not felt to be the norm.
 Parties are allowed to have a certified court reporter in attendance, but at their own cost.
-The party who intends to provide a court reporter must notify the chairman of the arbitration panel of the decision to use a court reporter at least 10 days before the hearing.
+The party who intends to provide a court reporter must notify the panel chairperson of the decision to use a court reporter at least 10 days before the hearing.
+The panel chairperson will then notify all parties.